makrai/notes/nieber17-sem-rel-human-feedback-metric-learn-iswc.md

   or query expansion.
 To accomplish this in an automated fashion, many
 * we propose to utilize a metric learning approach to improve existing semantic relatedness measures by learning from ...
-[WordSim-353].
-For this, we argue to
+[WordSim-353]
 * use word embeddings instead of traditional high-dimensional vectors
 * test our approach on several domains including tagging data, ?, and navigation